erichan2046/OCR-for-Images-and-Pdf-using-LayoutLMv123/readme.md

 I am using AI model to detect the textual data from the pdf/images.
 The model used here is LayoutLMv3.
 I have experimented with v2 and v3, v3 surpasses with the results.
-The dataset used it my own and can't be made public.
-But the model is finetuned onto such labelled pdf/images.
+The model is finetuned onto private dataset with manual labelled pdf/images.

 /studio-label-ocr folder contains info about the annotation steps involved.
 /tessseractocr.py cotains the info about the annotation code used for annotating in LabelStudio OCR step